Skip to main content

 Visual workflow editor

-Video Tutorial: How to use the worflow builder
+Video Tutorial: How to use the workflow builder

 You can define most aspects of your workflows using the visual editor.